 Let’s start from the beginning.

-In accordance to Investopedia, a real estate investment trust (REIT) is a company owning and typically operating real estate which generates income.
-Properties included in a REIT portfolio may include apartment complexes, data centers, health care facilities, hotels, infrastructure—in the form of fiber cables, cell towers, and energy pipelines—office buildings, retail centers, self-storage, timberland, warehouses etc. (see the picture).
+In accordance with Investopedia, a real estate investment trust (REIT) is a company owning and typically operating real estate which generates income.
+Properties included in a REIT portfolio may include apartment complexes, data centers, health care facilities, hotels, infrastructure—in the form of fiber cables, cell towers, and energy pipelines—office buildings, retail centers, self-storage, timberland, warehouses, etc. (see the picture).
 It is not enough to know that you want to buy REIT.
 You have to choose one or more sub-industries (see the picture below).
 Each of them has its own specific.

 You will need to choose not only the company but the variation of REITs (malls, industrial, healthcare, etc.).
 This nuance requires more research on your part as each of them has its own specific.

 For instance, you know the impact of Amazon on retail sales.
 Many businesses are going bankrupt (recently, Pier One).
-Maces has closed 20 locations just last month.
+Maces have closed 20 locations just last month.
 The same is going on with many other retail businesses because people are buying more online.

-The result is that the malls are under serious pressure because the businesses do not rent the real estate space at the malls as much as it was before Amazon dominance.
+The result is that the malls are under serious pressure because the businesses do not rent the real estate space at the malls as much as it was before Amazon's dominance.
 So, I am staying away from investing in the mall REITs.

-If you are in the business of leasing the space and collecting the rent payments, you are NOT the REIT company, yet, (but a single landlord) unless you comply with certain provisions in the U.S. Internal Revenue Code as following:
+If you are in the business of leasing the space and collecting the rent payments, you are NOT the REIT company, yet, (but a single landlord) unless you comply with certain provisions in the U.S. Internal Revenue Code as follows:

-- Invest at least 75% of its total assets in real estate, cash or U.S. Treasuries
+- Invest at least 75% of its total assets in real estate, cash, or U.S. Treasuries

 - Receive at least 75% of its gross income from real property rents, interest on mortgages financing the real property, or from sales of real estate